 11 William W. Orr, Are Demons for Real?
 (Wheaton: Scripture Press Publications, 1970), p.
 16.

-None of the cases of demon possession identified as such and described in the Bible are exactly alike any of the others in their manifestations.
+None of the cases of demon possession identified as such and described in the Bible are exactly alike the others in their manifestations.
 Some are certainly more sensational than others.
-It is possible, however, to list certain features or characteristics which seem to be a part of demon possession.
+It is possible, however, to list certain features or characteristics that seem part of demon possession.
 Such marks of demon possession would include:

-With that caution in mind, this study now turns to the literature available on Haitian voodoo to see what correspondences can be found between loa possession and the biblical accounts of demon possession.
+With that caution in mind, let's now turn to the literature available on Haitian voodoo to see if parallels can be found between loa possession and the biblical accounts of demon possession.

 12 Shelby Vernon McCasland, By the Finger of God: Demon Possession and Exorcism in Early Christianity in the Light of Modern Views of Mental Illness (New York: The MacMillan Company, 1951), p.
 15.